 This re-writing of "Godot" is certainly worth the wait!
 Catch it, if you have a chance. - LEO CABRANES-GRANT, Ph.D.

-Godomino's has now played in five major Southwest cities and eight different theatres.
+Godomino's has now played five major Southwest cities in two states and eight theatres.
 Each of these shows presents costs that we try to make up through ticket sales, but some venues, areas, hotels, gas in the tank, etc., are more expensive than others, and as expenses present themselves, more marketing becomes necessary.
-We maintain as bare bones a budget as we can.
-We travel very lightly with a black box show using minimal props.
+Frankly, there can never be too much advertising.
+We maintain as bare boned a budget as we can.
+We travel very lightly with a black box show using minimal props and tech.
 Our goal is to continue doing shows whereever and whenever we can.
-We've had people reach out to us from New York to Seattle, from Belfast to Melbourne, and we'd love to take our show to all these places!
+We've had people reach out to us from New York to Portland, from Belfast to Melbourne, and we'd love to be able to say YES! and take our show to all who wish to see it!

-Please note: we are not a charity 501C3, and this is not a tax-deductible transaction.
-Thank you for choosing to directly support our production.
+Please note: we are not a charity 501C, and this is not a tax-deductible transaction.
+Thank you for choosing to directly support our production!

-Please click the PayPal link below or scan the QR code.
+Please click the PayPal link below or scan the QR code and choose "Friends & Family."